lenart/admin_lte_rails/README.md

 # AdminLTE for Rails

-This is an attempt to create a reusable gem for [AdminLTE theme](http://almsaeedstudio.com)
+This is an attempt to create a reusable gem for [AdminLTE theme](http://almsaeedstudio.com).

 Don't use this gem since it's changing a lot at the moment.

+You might be better off using [adminlte2-rails](https://github.com/nicolas-besnard/adminlte2-rails) gem - at least for now ;)

 ## Installation